-- 2.14 A number of buildings and structures were recorded as being on the Merseyside Historic Environment Record (HER) on 29 November 2019.
+- 2.14 A number of buildings and structures were recorded as being on the Merseyside Historic Environment Record (HER) on 29 November 2019 and updated in October 2020.
 This identified approximately 39 potential non-designated heritage assets from the green line boundary of the Site. - 2.15 Based upon a detailed review (as set out above), the Proposed Scheme has the potential to affect 4 of these buildings or structures.
 These are set out below at Table2.3 and are proportionately assessed within this report.